-КS3 KS4 and KS5 Education in virtue KS3 In a Catholic school, pupils are growing to be: 3.2.1.1.
+KS3 KS4 and KS5 autriy ai aciteatha In a Catholic school, pupils are growing to be: 3.2.1.1.
 Loyal, able to develop and sustain friendships 3.2.1.2.
 Compassionate, able to empathise with the suffering of others and the generosity to help others in trouble 3.2.1.3.
 Respectful, able to identify other people's personal space and respect the ways in which they are different 3.2.1.4.
 Forgiving, developing the skills to allow reconciliation in relationships 3.2.1.5.
 Courteous in their dealings with friends and strangers 3.2.1.6.
-Honesty, committed to living truthfully and with integrity KS4 and KS5 In a Catholic school, pupils are growing to be: 4.2.1.1.
+Honesty, committed to living truthfully and with integrity In a Catholic school, pupils are growing to be: 4.2.1.1.
 Loyal, able to develop and sustain friendships and the habits of commitment and compassion which make this possible.
 4.2.1.2.
 Compassionate, able to empathise with the suffering of others and the generosity to help others in trouble, recognizing the importance of self-sacrificing love in this context.
 4.2.1.3.
 Respectful, able to identify other people's personal space and respect the ways in which they are different, valuing difference and diversity.
 4.2.1.4.
 Forgiving, developing the skills to allow reconciliation in relationships, including the ability to sincerely ask for and to offer forgiveness.
 4.2.1.5.
-Courteous in their dealings with friends and strangers, sensitive to the different ways courtesy is demonstrated in different contexts.
-4.2.1.6.
-The importance of honesty and integrity in all forms of communication.
+Courteous in their dealings with friends and strangers, sensitive to the different ways courtesy is demonstrated で 日 relationships 3.2.1.5.
+Courteous in their dealings with friends and strangers context.
+4.2.1.3.
+Respectful, able to identify other people's personal and respect the ways in which they are different, difference and diversity.
+4.2.1.4.
+Forgiving, developing the skills to allow reconciliate relationships, including the ability to sincerely ask to offer forgiveness.
+4.2.1.5.
+Courteous in their dealings with friends and stranges sensitive to the different ways courtesy is demonstranged in different contexts.